BlizzardWolf7/Modern-Productivity-Dashboard/README.md

 2. **Customize Your Dashboard**:
    - Click the ⚙️ settings icon in the top-right corner (or press Ctrl+S)
+   - **Styling Section** (🎨):
      - Set your dashboard title
      - Enter your name for personalized greeting
      - Toggle "Show Greeting" to display or hide the greeting
      - Choose your favorite accent color
      - Toggle dark mode if preferred
+   - **Connection Section** (🌐):
+     - Check connection status (Online/Offline indicator)
+     - Clear app cache if needed (keeps your data safe)
+   - **Guide & About Section** (📖):
+     - View GitHub profile
+     - Access keyboard shortcuts guide
-   - Click "Save" to apply changes
+   - Click "Save Settings" to apply changes

 3. **Search Your Content**:
    - Click the 🔍 search icon (or press Ctrl+F)